zhang-xiaoru/zhang-xiaoru.github.io/_projects/linearReg.md

 In this project, we investigated the public traded companies in the U.S. stock market in 2018.
 Due to the scope of the project, only a partial of the companies are included.
 We selected 6 different financial indicators as predictor varaibles
 * Revenue growth [%]: A numerical varaible describing the increase in a compan

-* Revenue growth [\%]: A numerical variable describing the increase in a company's income generated.
+* Revenue growth [%]: A numerical variable describing the increase in a company's income generated.
-* Gross profit [\$]: A numerical variable describing the amount a company makes after deducing the direct cost associated with producing its goods from revenue.
+* Gross profit [\\$]: A numerical variable describing the amount a company makes after deducing the direct cost associated with producing its goods from revenue.
-* R\&D expense [\$]: A numerical variable describing the costs a company incurs in its research and development activities.
+* R&D expense [\\$]: A numerical variable describing the costs a company incurs in its research and development activities.
-* SG\&A expense [\$]: A numerical variable describing the cost a company incurs in its selling, general, and administrative expenses.
+* SG&A expense [\\$]: A numerical variable describing the cost a company incurs in its selling, general, and administrative expenses.
-* Total asset [\$]: A numerical variable describing the total value of everything the company owns that can provide future economic benefits.
+* Total asset [\\$]: A numerical variable describing the total value of everything the company owns that can provide future economic benefits.
 * Sectors: A categorical variable stating which sector the company at the stock market.

     |Sectors|Tech | HC | IND | BaM |  CC | CSP | Ene |  CD |  FS | Total|